Zhenmin-Li/bios611_python_project/readme.md

 # Sentiment Analysis of Trump's Tweets with API

-First you have to fill your API key in the "key.csv", in the space numbered 1-4
+First you have to fill your API key in the "key.csv", in the space numbered 1-4 If you don't have one, see here <https://developer.twitter.com/en/apply-for-access>

 To run the environment (replace your_password with your password):